-The failure of any student to follow the terms of the District's administrative procedure, Acceptable Use of the District's Electronic Networks, or this policy, will result in the loss of privileges, disciplinary action, and/or appropriate legal action.
+The failure of any user to follow the terms of the District's administrative procedure, Acceptable Use of the District's Electronic Networks, or this policy, will result in the loss of privileges, disciplinary action, and/or appropriate legal action.

-LEGAL REF.: No Child Left Behind Act, 20 U.S.C. §6777.
+20 U.S.C. §7131, Elementary and Secondary Education Act.

-Children's Internet Protection Act, 47 U.S.C. §254(h) and (l).
+47 U.S.C. §254(h) and (I), Children's Internet Protection Act.